turingschool/front-end-curriculum/projects/module-2/fitlit-part-one-agile.md

 ### Test-Driven Development

 💫ON TRACK💫 can look like:
-- Application has a robust and thorough test suite that covers all functions that do not update the dom.
+- Application has a robust and thorough test suite
 - Test suite is organized.
   - Each function is tested in its own it block.
 - All scenarios/outcomes/paths are tested for your functions, including happy and sad paths.